Campus Events Around the Gaza Conflict

-The purpose of this page is to collect in one place the various campus updates, relevant news and commentary, and other notable developments in the MIT community spurred by the controversy of the previous few months.
-It may be occasionally updated as more information comes to light or additional notable developments occur.
+The purpose of this page is to collect in one place the various campus updates, relevant news and commentary, and other notable developments in the MIT community spurred by the conflict in Gaza that started in October 2023.

 The conflict between Israel and Hamas has provided an unambiguous opportunity and need to defend the value of free speech on the MIT campus.
-MFSA recognizes this and intends to use the current crisis to improve MIT’s policies, institutional structures, practices and messaging.
+MFSA recognized this and suggested ways to use the crisis to improve MIT’s policies, institutional structures, practices and messaging.

 The immediate aftermath of the Hamas invasion of Israel on October 7, 2023, produced strong reactions on university campuses across the nation, including MIT.
 At MIT there were demonstrations, postering and other expressions of support for both Israel and for Palestinians.
 These initially did not raise significant concern regarding disruption of campus activities or involve speech not otherwise protected by the First Amendment.

-On November 9, however, demonstrators supporting Palestinians staged a protest in the Building 7 Lobby, despite having been told previously that this was disallowed by a newly-enacted policy on time, place, and manner.
+On November 9, however, demonstrators supporting Palestinians staged a protest in the Building 7 Lobby, despite having been told previously that this was disallowed by a newly-enacted policy on time, place, and manner for public demonstrations.
 Pro-Israel protesters counter-demonstrated in the same location.
 When asked to leave, the pro-Israel demonstrators did, but the pro-Palestinian demonstrators did not.
 MIT initiated disciplinary procedures against a few of the pro-Palestinian demonstrators.

 On December 5th President Kornbluth appeared before Congress to give testimony about MIT’s response to events on its campus since October 7.